graytl/exhibitions/Metadata/Visualizing-Data/Image-Descriptions.md

 * Image Title | [Architectural Rendering of the General Library Building]
   * Filename: PA_BLD_LIBR_1.jpg
   * This architectural rendering shows the east elevation of the proposed "General Library Building," now know as the Central Library.
+* Image Title | Angela Saulsberry Builds a Model of the Central Library in Minecraft
+  * Filename:  IMG_3211.jpg
+  * Anjelica Saulsberry constructed a model of the Vanderbilt University Library in Minecraft as a part of her 2015 Library Dean's Fellowship.
+The virtual model in this photograph was exported as a digital file and turned into a physical model using a commercial 3D printing service for display in his exhibition.